 Dirty Air

-This air is difficult to drive through as the car behind cannot generate much downforce due to the manic nature of the air molecules moving around.
-This kind of air can be diverted away from the body of the F1 car using the third type of air which is known as a vortex, with the plural being vortices.
-These are controlled spirals of air that can act as a barrier to dirty air.
+This air is difficult to drive through as the car behind cannot generate much downforce due to the turbulent nature of the air molecules moving around.
+This kind of air can be diverted away from the body of the F1 car using the third ‘type’ of air, which is known as a vortex, with the plural being vortices.
+These are controlled spirals of air that can act as a barrier to dirty air, and manipulate airflow over and around the car.

 Downforce Is Key Too

 It is not just other cars that generate this dirty air though, as the tires of every car will also generate some as well.
-But avoiding this kind of air is important for another reason, known as downforce.
-This is the other side of the aerodynamic coin.
+But avoiding this kind of air is important for another reason.
+This is the other side of the aerodynamic coin – downforce.
 Although being aerodynamic will allow you to go faster, it is downforce that gives F1 cars the grip they need to take corners at high speeds.

-As we have said, aerodynamics allows the cars to move through the air with ease, but there is also the concept of downforce to consider.
+Aerodynamics allow the cars to move through the air with ease, but there is also the concept of downforce to consider.
 Downforce is exactly what it sounds like.
 It is the force on the car generated by the air above it that pushes it down into the ground.
-This pushes the tires into the ground and thus gives them more grip, allowing the car to take corners very fast.
+This pushes the tires into the ground and therefore gives them more grip, allowing the car to take corners very fast.

 Extra Grip

-It is a very useful force as it allows the car to make use of extra grip without adding extra weight to the car, which would also push the car into the ground.
-But extra weight wastes power, which means the car would end up losing speed everywhere else.
-Downforce works through a simple pressure difference between the top parts of the car and the bottom parts.
+Downforce is a very useful force as it allows the car to make use of extra grip without adding weight to the car, which would also push the car into the ground.
+Extra weight wastes power, which means the car would end up losing speed everywhere else.
+Downforce works through a pressure difference between the top of the car and the air underneath.

-Things like the front and rear wings generate this pressure difference by passing air over the top of them at fairly low speeds, and then the air underneath he wings travels much faster.
+Things like the front and rear wings generate this pressure difference by passing air over the top of them at fairly low speeds, and then the air underneath the wings travels much faster.
 The slow-moving air generates an area of high pressure, and the fast-moving air generates an area of low pressure.
-The high-pressure area at the top of the wing thus pushes down into the low-pressurearea below it.
+The high-pressure area at the top of the wing pushes down into the low-pressure area below it.

 What About Drag?

 This often means they create a bit of drag as well.
-This is where things like DRS come in, which we discuss in more detail here.
-When closed the car generates a lot of downforce in the corns, but a bit of unfortunate drag on the straights.
-When DRS is opened, it temporarily reduces the drag effect of the back wing, allowing the car to be more aerodynamic before it closes again for the next corner.
+This is where things like DRS come in.
+When DRS is closed, the car generates a lot of downforce in the corners, but a fair bit of drag on the straights.
+When DRS is opened, it temporarily reduces the drag effect of the rear wing, allowing the car to be more aerodynamic before it closes again for the next corner.

 The Balance

-Finding the balance between aerodynamics and downforce generation is key, and components such as the bargeboard are used to do this.
+Finding the balance between aerodynamics and downforce generation is key, and components such as the bargeboard were used to do this before 2022.

 The turbulent air that comes off the front tires is redirected away from the body of the car by the vortices created by parts of the front wing as well as some extra parts of the bargeboard itself.
 These are called turning vanes, and they help to generate vortices that act to create a vortex seal around the base of the car, preventing any dirty air getting underneath and messing up the balance.